 New trade marks

-If most, or all, of the European Union countries (i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus (South), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom) are of interest, but no non-EU countries that are in the Madrid Protocol, and there is not a suitable UK application or registration already in existence, then an EUTM is a more economical route than either designating these countries (except for Malta which would have then to be the subject of a directly filed application) under the Madrid Protocol or just designating the EUTM under the Madrid Protocol.
+If most, or all, of the European Union countries (i.e. Austria, Belgium, Bulgaria, Croatia, Cyprus (South), Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden) are of interest, but no non-EU countries that are in the Madrid Protocol, and there is not a suitable UK application or registration already in existence, then an EUTM is a more economical route than either designating these countries (except for Malta which would have then to be the subject of a directly filed application) under the Madrid Protocol or just designating the EUTM under the Madrid Protocol.

 If however a suitable “home” application or registration already exists, then if just some of the EU countries are required (and especially if an International Registration were to be applied for in any case), national designations under the Madrid Protocol may be a more economic route; if on the other hand most or all of the EU countries are required, then either a directly filed EUTM or a designation of the EU under the Madrid Protocol would be more cost effective, the latter particularly if an application for international Registration were being made in any event.

 Of course there are various factors, both cost and non cost, and each case has to be looked at individually.

 Comparative advantages & disadvantages

 European Union Trade Marks and European Union designations of International Registrations

 - Provides protection for all EU countries, even those not of current interest - there is no need to seek protection for them at a later stage.
 However, see below regarding risk of opposition and official objections on absolute grounds.